 Dutch-born stage, television and screen actor Derek de Lint (b.
 1950) who appeared in films such as Paul Verhoeven’s “Soldier of Orange” (1977), Academy Award-winner “The Assault” (1986) and opposite Daniel Day-Lewis, Juliette Binoche and Lena Olin in “The Unbearable Lightness of Being” (1988), visited Brussels recently where he was a member of the jury at the latest Brussels Film Festival.
 As an internationally renowned character actor, he spent a considerable amount of time in America, but several years ago, he returned to Amsterdam.
 Still acting, passionate and enthusiastic as ever about his craft, this what he had to say in between the films he and his fellow jury members saw at the Flagey building in Brussels.

-As a member of the Festival jury, from which point of view do you judge the films you get to see?
+Mr. de Lint, as a member of the Festival jury, from which point of view do you judge the films you get to see?
 Do you watch them as an actor?
 As a spectator?

 Strictly as a spectator.
 I do know what an actor can do with a character or with a screenplay, or how he can work with a director, but I only watch the films as a spectator—or a professional spectator, so to speak.
 What’s most important to me when watching a movie, is that I forget that I am an actor and that I won’t start analyzing the film, the performances,… Suppose I start having my doubts about the film, then I start wondering why.
 Is it the screenplay?
 Or maybe the direction?
 The actors, or the casting?
 So I like to be absorbed by the movie and the story, and when that happens, the movie is a thrilling experience to me.